ligadata-mkhalawi/Kamanja/trunk/docs/source/command-ref/GenerateMessage.rst

   (either input or output message);
   default value is input.
   (optional for header and PMML).
+  In general, Kamanja uses the same structure for input and output messages, but here it is necessary to differentiate between input and output because different fields may be used for input and output.
+  For example, in PMML DataDictionaries, fields defined as <Target></Target> are only extracted if **messageType** is "output".
 - **messageName** - name of the message definition;
   default value is testmessage.
   (optional for header and PMML).